milkyskies/line-chatgpt/README.md

-# LINE-ChatGPT
+# LINE ChatGPT Bot

 ## English

-Welcome to LINE-ChatGPT, a LINE bot integration with OpenAI's ChatGPT, allowing users to interact with ChatGPT through LINE messaging app.
+A LINE bot integrated with OpenAI's ChatGPT, allowing users to interact with ChatGPT through LINE messaging app.
 This bot is designed to respond both text and audio messages.

 #### Core Components: